 The one note we have in regard to the seasonal flower shows is that Phipps tends to get quite busy at the opening week of one season, and may have more visible work going on before the launch of the next.
 Be sure to check the schedule on their site to ensure you visit on a great day!

-Visitors to Phipps Conservatory should plan for a visit of 90 minutes to two hours.
-For current prices, hours of admission, and information on the current seasonal flower show, please check Phipps Conservatory's website.
+Phipps Conservatory is located at 1 Schenley Drive in Oakland.
+Visitors should plan for a visit of 90 minutes to two hours.
+For current Phipps Conservatory hours of admission, pricing, and information on the current seasonal flower show, please check their website.

 For more from Phipps Conservatory, check out our reviews of their recent seasonal shows:

 Help us out!
 When visiting local businesses or attractions, be sure to say you found them on Discover the Burgh!

 Looking for a Pittsburgh hotel?
 Check out the following!

 - Hampton Inn - Free parking in Downtown

 - Embassy Suites - Stellar views in many rooms

 - Sheraton Pittsburgh - City view in river view rooms